Frequently Asked Questions

 Q: How much assistance should I expect from the auction company on auction day?

 A: Auction companies, like any business, vary greatly.
 Some auction sales have plenty of staff available to answer questions and provide assistance.
 Some do not.
-Many auctioneers conduct sales throughout the country, traveling with a small staff.
-These personnel may be too busy on auction day to answer questions.
-If you want to leave an auction satisfied, expect as little help from the auction company as possible.
-If you are unfamiliar with what you are interested in buying, invite a friend or associate to join you at the auction.
+Many auctioneers conduct sales throughout the country, traveling with a small staff and may be too busy on auction day to answer questions.
+If you want to leave an auction satisfied, we recommend that you research the auction items or property in question ahead of time.
+If you are unfamiliar with what you are interested in buying, invite an informed friend or associate to join you at the auction.

 Q: What advice can you offer on bidding at a business asset or liquidation auction sale?

 A: Know your top price before you begin bidding.
 However, don’t fixate on the idea that you should only buy something if it’s priced unusually low.
 Auctions can save you money; sometimes allowing you to buy at $0.10 on the dollar.
-Often, though, competition doesn’t allow such savings.
+Often, though, competition doesn’t allow for such savings.

 Therefore, consider what something would cost you if you purchased outside of the auction format.
 Also, consider if you will be able to find the item elsewhere.
 Then, set your price at what you can afford.
 Remember, if you need something, a 20% savings is a 20% savings.
 There are many philosophies on how to bid successfully at an auction, but the bottom line is if you are willing to pay more than anyone else, you will win the bid.